 Even so-called DICOM compliant devices fail to fully meet DICOM standards; there is no easy way to exchange digital imaging data from one manufacturer’s equipment to another’s without creating a custom interface.

 Big data and machine learning are increasingly present at the forefront of modern ophthalmic research, particularly retina research where imaging forms the backbone of several outcome measures.

 These novel avenues and technological advancements have allowed researchers and providers to tap into the wealth of historical data contained in millions of ophthalmic images accumulated over decades in ophthalmology.

 With this push has come the mounting realization of a significant and possibly insurmountable hurdle: the lack of image standardization, which has put the brakes on rapid progress.

 Imaging modalities, such as optical coherence tomography (OCT), OCT angiography (OCTA), and widefield fundus imaging, have become some of the mainstay devices in evaluation of the retina, yet there are countless ways in which we interact with these devices, their images, and their representations in the electronic medical record, in both clinical and research environments.

 In fact, not only do the imaging devices and analytic software vary among manufacturers, but also the variables introduced by the operator as well as the patient add complexity to interpretation across devices.

 The subtle and not-so-subtle variations in current proprietary imaging technology, analytic software, and interfaces complicate things further, contributing to variable interoperability, and rendering the rich image data being collected on an international scale unable to reach its full potential for analysis.

-In 2021, in an attempt to address this growing elephant in the room, an official recommendation for image standardization was issued by the and backed by the
+In 2021, in an attempt to address this growing elephant in the room, an official recommendation for image standardization was issued by the American Academy of Ophthalmology (AAO) and backed by the National Eye Institute (NEI).

 Lessons From Radiology